 An array is a data structure that stores a collection of items of the same type, such as integers or strings.
 These items are stored contiguously, much like a row of numbered lockers.
-Each item in an array can be quickly accessed using its index allowing for efficient retrieval and modification of data.
+Each item in an array can be quickly accessed using its index, so reading or updating any element is fast.

-Arrays offer many operations that allow us to work with data efficiently.
-Because array elements are stored together in memory, some operations are very fast, while others require more work.
+Arrays support a handful of common operations.
+Because array elements are stored together in memory, some are very fast, while others take more work.
 Here is an overview of array operations:

-Pointers are important because they can be used to directly access and manipulate array elements.
-This direct access is what makes arrays efficient, especially when it comes to iterating over elements or implementing data structures like stacks and queues.
-Let's take a look at an example of pointers:
+Pointers are useful because they let you directly access and modify array elements.
+That direct access is what makes arrays fast, especially when iterating through elements or building data structures like stacks and queues.
+Here is an example:

 def reverse(array: List[int]) -> List[int]: